California Wildfire Injury Attorneys

 External factors can also lead to downed power lines that cause fires.
 For example, the Witch Fire of 2007 and the Laguna Fire of 1970 were caused by power lines downed by the Santa Ana winds.
 The Dixie Fire started when a tree hit electrical distribution lines, leading to a massive blaze.

 However, this doesn’t mean that the companies responsible for overseeing these structures are free of responsibility.
-In the case of the Dixie Fire, PG&E failed to increase fire safety precautions and maintain their equipment properly.
+In the case of the Dixie Fire, PG&E failed to increase fire safety precautions and maintain its equipment properly.
 They could have implemented safer solutions, like burying power lines, but chose not to due to costs.

 Equipment And Vehicle Use